ovh/docs/pages/web_cloud/domains/dns_zone_records/guide.en-ie.md

 >>
 >> > [!success]
 >> >
 >> > The DNAME record is usually used for company name changes.
-It can also be set up when a user has several domain extensions (.fr, .net, .com, .info, ...) to redirect them easily.
+It can also be set up when a user has several domain extensions (.fr, .net, .com, .info, etc.) to redirect them easily.
 >> >
 > **NS**
 >> **N**ame **S**erver<br><br>
 >> Define the DNS servers associated with your DNS zone.
-For example, if the NS records in your DNS zone display the servers *dnsXX.ovh.net* and *nsXX.ovh.net*, you will need to use them in the `DNS servers`{.action} tab in your OVHcloud Control Pane.
+For example, if the NS records in your DNS zone display the servers *dnsXX.ovh.net* and *nsXX.ovh.net*, you will need to use them in the `DNS servers`{.action} tab in your OVHcloud Control Panel.
 Please refer to our guide on [Editing DNS servers for an OVHcloud domain name](/pages/web_cloud/domains/dns_server_edit) for more information.
 >>
 >> > [!warning]
 >> >